OpenHistoricalDataMap/MapnikTileServer/docs/intro.rst

    Celery-worker get work from broker.

-Every celery container have 4 threads, where it can process tile request.
+Every celery container have mutiple threads, where it can process tile request.
 To scale up the production you can use with docker::

-   $ docker-compose -f production.yml scale celeryworker=4
+   $ docker-compose -f production.yml scale celeryworker=2

 But be careful how many containers you scale up to, do not create more celery threads on one machine than there are CPU cores.
 So if you host has